Jam0r85/nova-money/README.md

 ```

 ## Options
-You can optionally add the column name to be used in storage if different from the display name as per any Nova field:
+You can optionally add the column name to be used if different from the display name as per any Nova field:
 ```
 Money::make('Price', 'price_column');
 ```